Black Friday Deals 2020 – Menu

 5. USE SECURE PAYMENT METHODS

 Different payment methods offer different levels of consumer protection.
 Credit card payments typically give buyers more protection than those made by debit card.
-It’s worth noting that if you use PayPal or another third party payment service you may lose the protections you might have if you were paying with your credit card.
+It’s worth noting that if you use PayPal or another third party payment service you may not be as broadly protected as you might have versus paying with a major Australian bank's credit card.

 Once you’ve decided that a deal is legitimate and you’re ready to pay, you’ll want to get through to the checkout as quickly as possible so as not to miss out.
 You can avoid any delays by registering with retailers you anticipate buying from in advance and setting up a user account - including card details and your billing and delivery addresses - as this will help guarantee a speedy checkout.